Motorcycle

 Biceps Curl - target biceps

-and then lift with proper form.
+lift with proper form.

 Triceps Extension - target triceps